 What should I expect after treatment?

 After your treatment you should expect some discomfort, bruising, and swelling.
 This does not always happen, but you should be prepared for it.
-The discomfort is usually not extreme, as long as the instructions are followed.
+The discomfort is usually not severe, as long as the follow up instructions are followed.
 We will provide you with an ice pack to apply to the area immediately once the procedure is completed.
-We also advise no strenuous activity for 48-72 hours, so plan your exercise schedule accordingly.
+We also advise patients to avoid strenuous activity for 48-72 hours after gum surgery, so plan your exercise schedule accordingly.